seqan/seqan/manual/source/Tutorial/Graphs.rst

 SeqAn provides six different specializations for graph iterators: :dox:`VertexIterator Vertex Iterator`, :dox:`AdjacencyIterator Adjacency Iterator`, :dox:`DfsPreorderIterator Dfs Preorder Iterator`, and :dox:`BfsIterator Bfs Iterator` for traversing vertices, and :dox:`EdgeIterator Edge Iterator` and :dox:`OutEdgeIterator Out-edge Iterator` for traversing edges.
 Except for the :dox:`VertexIterator Vertex Iterator` and the :dox:`EdgeIterator Edge Iterator` they depend additionally to the graph on a specified edge or vertex.

-To output all vertices of our graph in an arbitrary order, we can define an iterator of the specialization :dox:`VertexIterator Vertex Iterator` and determine its type with the metafunction :dox:`ContainerConcept#Iterator Iterator`.
+To output all vertices of our graph in an arbitrary order, we can define an iterator of the specialization :dox:`VertexIterator Vertex Iterator` and determine its type with the metafunction :dox:`ContainerConcept#Iterator`.
-The functions :dox:`RootedIteratorConcept#atEnd atEnd` and :dox:`InputIteratorConcept#goNext goNext` also work for graph iterators as for all other iterators in SeqAn.
+The functions :dox:`RootedIteratorConcept#atEnd` and :dox:`InputIteratorConcept#goNext` also work for graph iterators as for all other iterators in SeqAn.

-The :dox:`IteratorAssociatedTypesConcept#value value` of any type of vertex iterator is the vertex descriptor.
+The :dox:`IteratorAssociatedTypesConcept#value` of any type of vertex iterator is the vertex descriptor.
-To print out all city names we have to call the function :dox:`ExternalPropertyMap#getProperty getProperty` on our property map ``cityNames`` with the corresponding vertex descriptor that is returned by the value function.
+To print out all city names we have to call the function :dox:`ExternalPropertyMap#getProperty` on our property map ``cityNames`` with the corresponding vertex descriptor that is returned by the value function.

 .. includefrags:: core/demos/tutorial/graph/graph_dijkstra.cpp
    :fragment: iterate-and-output-properties